OctHe/ICE/README.md

 The goal of ICE is to get as much work done in CLI as possible, not to replace GUI entirely.
 So it would still use some GUI tools because some formatted text cannot be displayed in CLI (such as pdf and markdown).

-The prerequisites of ICE is bash and one of the package managers (e.g., apt, zypper, etc.).
+The prerequisites of ICE is bash and one of the system-level package managers (e.g., apt, zypper, etc.).
 It will provide detail manual and scripts to install all the tools.

 So, let's begin!